AgustinPardo/phyloseq-OTUs-analysis/README.md

 ### Data requirements

 This workflow is develop to use OTUs and taxa tables in RDS format.
-You could also use OTUs table from txt/csv and provide your own sample_data and tax_table.
+You could also use OTUs table from txt/csv and provide your own sample_data and tax_table, but you should fits a tittle the first steps of the pipeline.

 ### Starting point